Rents and service charges

-If your tenancy started on or after 15th January 1989 but before July 2011, you will have an Assured Tenancy.
-We will review your rent on the first Monday in April each year, and you will be given 4 weeks’ notice in writing of the changes.
-If you pay a Service Charge in addition to rent the service charge is not subject to the 1% reduction and in some instances you may still see an overall increase.
+If your tenancy started on or after the 15th January 1989 but before July 2011, you will have an assured tenancy.
+We will review your rent on the first Monday of April each year, and you will be given at least 4 weeks notice in writing of any changes to it.

-If your tenancy started before 15th January 1989, you will have a secure tenancy (also known as a fair rent tenancy) and your rent is set by the Rent Service Agency every 2 years, who will determine a ‘fair rent’ for your home.
+If your tenancy started before 15th January 1989, you will have a secure tenancy (also known as a 'fair rent tenancy'), and your rent is set by the Rent Service Agency every two years, who will determine a fair rent for your home.
 The dates when we review the rents for secure tenants vary according to when they were first registered by the Rent Service Agency.

 Appealing against your rent

-You have the right to appeal against a rent increase if you feel it has been calculated incorrectly, in the first instance you should contact us and we will check it and explain how it has been calculated.
+You have the right to appeal against your rent if you think it has been calculated incorrectly.
+In the first instance you should contact us and we will check it for you and explain in detail how it has been calculated.

-If you are still unhappy about how your rent has been calculated let us know and we will advise you of any further routes of appeal as this is dependent on the type of tenancy you have.
+If you are still unhappy with how your rent has been calculated, let us know and we will advise you of the futher route of appeal that is open to you.
+This is dependent on the type of tenancy you have.